The Importance of Seasonal Exit Interviews, Questions, and More

 This is your chance to hear what some of the main pain points are for your seasonal employees, and it's your chance to fix those problems.

-Of course, ongoing feedback should always be a component of your management, whether it’s from full-time or part-time workers.
-When you demonstrate that you’re dedicated to constant evaluation and improvement, even the employees who didn’t have a great experience will be more likely to leave on friendly terms.
+Of course, ongoing feedback should always be part of your management, whether from full-time or part-time workers.
+When you demonstrate a commitment to continuous evaluation and improvement, even employees who had a poor experience are more likely to leave on friendly terms.

 Which leads us to another value of exit interviews: conflict mitigation.

-A common issue we’ve seen for service-based companies is unhappy ex-employees taking out their frustration via online review channels such as Facebook, Glassdoor, and Indeed.
-Not only can this make you look bad to your customers, it can have a disastrous impact on your ability to hire new team members.
+A common issue we've seen with service-based companies is unhappy former employees venting their frustrations on online review platforms such as Facebook, Glassdoor, and Indeed.
+Not only can this make you look bad to your customers, but it can also have a disastrous impact on your ability to hire new team members.

-Discussing conflict with employees is one of the hardest parts of management, but it’s also one of the most beneficial.
+Discussing conflict with employees is one of the most complex parts of management, but it's also one of the most beneficial.
 Making an unhappy teammate feel heard is the quickest way to calm their nerves.
-And giving them the chance to air their frustrations can mean the difference between keeping it within your company walls and seeing it plastered all over the internet.
+And giving them the chance to air their frustrations can mean the difference between keeping it within your company and seeing it plastered across the internet.

 Come prepared!
 Here are a few examples of questions to ask in your exit interview: